-Paris Auto show highlights electric SUVs yet diesel lives on
+Paris auto show highlights electric SUVs yet diesel lives on

 A number of carmakers, including Volkswagen and Ford of Europe, are skipping the event, which alternates years with Frankfurt as Europe's major auto exhibition.
 Still, the shiny new models, ranging from sleek supercars for wealthy collectors to hatchbacks for urban millennials, are a powerful draw for the public, with the last show in 2016 attracting 1.1 million people.

-Here's what to watch out for at the show, which opens to public on Thursday:
+Here's what to watch out for at the show, which opens to media for previews on Tuesday and to the public on Thursday.

 TESLA HERE WE COME